sparticus789/FedRAMPCat/README.md

-I turned the sad-but-dying-inside FedRAMP Cat into ASCII art.
+I turned the happy-but-dying-inside FedRAMP Cat into ASCII art.
 Some good places to put could be:

 Your VDR standard when you tell the PMO that you are patching in 3 days.